BattletechModders/ModTek/Readme.md

 # ModTek has moved!
-Visit [it's new home](https://github.com/janxious/ModTek) to get the latest and greatest!
+Visit [its new home](https://github.com/janxious/ModTek) to get the latest and greatest!

 # ModTek